jodykpw/centos8-ansible-playbook/README.md

-# 📕 CENTOS 8 Cloud-Init DevBox Playbook
+# 📕 CENTOS 8 Cloud-Init Playbook

 An Ansible playbook designed to set up a development environment on CentOS 8 using cloud-init.
 This playbook aims to automate the provisioning of a CentOS 8 virtual machine or cloud instance, specifically tailored for development purposes.
 It includes tasks to install common development tools and perform other necessary configurations to create a functional and ready-to-use development environment.